LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 number must correspond to the first line of an entity clause.
 When the debugger reaches a log point, it prints the corresponding unification port data followed, optionally, by a log message and continues without halting execution for taking a port command.
-Log points are defined using the `log/3` predicate.
+The log message must be a valid atom when quoted.
+The debugger prints a ``@`` character at the beginning of the line for easy recognition of log points output.
+Log points are defined using the ``log/3`` predicate.
 For example:

 .. code-block:: text